Skip to content

 • Cumulative Layout Shift (CLS): Measures visual stability (should be under 0.1)

-Use tools like Google PageSpeed Insights, GTmetrix, or Pingdom to test your current performance.
-These free tools provide detailed reports and specific recommendations for your site.
+Test your current performance with tools like Google PageSpeed Insights, GTmetrix, or Pingdom.
+These free tools give detailed reports and specific recommendations for your site.

-Before diving into optimisation techniques, it's crucial to understand what you're measuring.
+Before you dive into optimisation techniques, understand what you're measuring.

 Byter DigitalWeb Services